Kerolly/POS-System/README.md

 - C# (.NET Framework)
 - OOP Principles
 - LINQ for data operations
-- XML for data storage
+- XML, JSON for data storage

 ## 🚀 Getting Started
 1. Clone this repository
 2. Open the solution in Visual Studio